Resources for Finding a Therapist

 Calling a Therapist in the Community

-- If you would like to use your insurance
+- Briefly describe the issue you would like to address

 Questions to Ask Potential Therapists

 Initially you will want to know if the therapist has openings or if they maintain a waitlist or can provide referrals to other therapists with similar specializations.
 If they have openings describe what brings you to therapy and then you may want to ask some of the following questions to determine if they would be a good fit for you.

 When interviewing a potential therapist over the phone, you will probably want to briefly describe your problem and ask the following questions:

 - What is your approach to working with people who are dealing with concerns similar to mine?